quantumjim/Masters-Work/README.md

 # Masters Work
-Project work by masters students supervised by James Wootton.
+Project work by masters students supervised by James Wootton at the University of Basel.

 **[Universal quantum computation using a hybrid quantum double model](Laubscher_Universal_quantum_computation_using_a_hybrid_quantum_double_model.pdf)**